HumbertoRojasH/Python-applied-to-geotechnical-engineering/README.md

-# Python applied to geotechnical engineering
+# Python-Applied-to-Geotechnical-Engineering
-python codes to better understand geotechnical concepts
+ Codes developed in python to learn about geotechnical engineering